VI. ACADEMIC INTEGRITY: POLICIES & PROCEDURES

 4. Students Enrolled in Dual-degree Programs

-Students who are matriculated in dual-degree programs in which a Graduate School program is pursued concurrently with that of another Georgetown University academic unit (e.g., the Law Center or the Medical School), will generally be subject to the academic disciplinary procedures described in the Graduate School Bulletin when the alleged violations of academic integrity occur within the Graduate School sequence of the dual-degree program.
+Students matriculated in dual-degree programs pursued concurrently with another Georgetown University academic unit (e.g., the Law Center or the Medical School) will generally be subject to the academic disciplinary procedures described in the Graduate School Bulletin when the alleged violations of academic integrity occur within the Graduate School sequence of the dual-degree program.
 When the alleged academic misconduct occurs within the other academic unit’s sequence of a dual-degree program, the matter will generally be adjudicated by the other unit.
 However, the Graduate School, the Honor Council, and MSB retain the right to impose sanctions on graduate students who have been found to have violated standards of academic integrity by another academic unit, and to adjudicate any case that the other academic unit chooses not to pursue.
 Similarly, findings of academic misconduct by the Graduate School, the Honor Council, or MSB under their own procedures will be reported to the other academic unit.

 5. Students Enrolled in Consortium Courses or at Other Universities